 Which neighborhoods in Asbury Park might suit your lifestyle?

-Asbury Park offers diverse neighborhoods, each with unique characteristics.
+Asbury Park offers different neighborhoods, each with clear local differences.
 Ocean Grove is known for its historic charm and proximity to the beach, making it ideal for those who appreciate a quaint, seaside atmosphere.
 The West Side offers a more urban feel with a mix of residential and commercial spaces.

 Does Asbury Park's job market align with your career goals?